scottgoering/HeaterMeter-wiki/Alarm-Script-Recipes.md

 ~~~

 ### HeaterMeter Control - Super Ramp Down
 10 degrees too much?
-That's ok you can ramp down one degree for every degree the meat climbs if you like
+That's ok you can ramp down two degrees for every two degrees the meat climbs if you like
 ~~~
 if [ "$al_thresh" -gt 199 ] ; then
   # done